Akshitgupta6/VisionForge/README.md

 # Verilog Projects – Digital Clock & Automated Car Parking System 🚦⏰

-This repository contains two beginner-to-intermediate level Verilog HDL projects developed as part of my coursework and project work at IIT Kanpur.
-The designs were implemented and simulated using **Vivado** and **GTKWave**, and tested on the **Cora Z7** development board.
+This repository contains two beginner-to-intermediate level Verilog HDL projects developed as part of my project work at IIT Kanpur.
+The designs were implemented and simulated using **Vivado** and **GTKWave**.

 ---